 Attention and Consciousness

 In my philosophy MA paper, I argued that some of the troubling homuncular thinking that once pervaded work on consciousness has been shifted onto the notion of execitve attention.
 I critiqued the common practice of equivocating between attention as the source or reason for more focused processing of some stimuli, and attention as that focused processing itself.
 This paper was shortlisted for an essay prize for junior scholars sponsored by the European Science Foundation (alongside papers by graduating PhDs and postdocs), and was published in PSYCHE in 2009, accompanied by a commentary by Andy Clark.

-I am currently teaching at the University of Toronto, in the Cognitive Science program.
+After several years teaching at the University of Toronto, in the Cognitive Science program, I am taking a break from teaching.
 I have also taught in philosophy, history and philosophy of science, computer science, and neuroscience departments.